isolabs/numbat/README.md

 A transformer based approach to learning in the context of offworld terrain images.
 The approach leverages self-distillation with no supervision; it learns largely from unsupervised images.

+## usage

+Replicate the environment then inspect ```main.py``` to see how the high level loading/training/testing procedures in the respective 'routines' files are used.

 ## environment

 This repository has been tested with CUDA 11.1 and the library versions listed in ```env.yml```.
 Recreate the environment using conda with the following command: